GR8ConfEU/gr8conf-slides-2019/README.md

-# gr8conf-slides-2019
+# Slides from GR8Conf EU 2019

-Speakers slides from GR8Conf EU 2019
+Speakers: Please put your slides in a folder by your name/twitter handel and make a pull-request.